Being charged with a major traffic offence such as drink driving can be distressing, especially if it comes with a period of disqualification.

 There has been a lot of positive feedback from participants in the TORP program.

 “I completed the program and some of the lessons I learnt will stay with me forever; some truly moving stories are told.
-The judge appreciated I completed the course and best of all I got a section 10!
+The judge appreciated I completed the course and best of all I got a section 10 (now a section 10 dismissal or conditional release order)’ !
 Thank you for a very valuable experience!
 Highly Recommended!” – one participant wrote.

 Another participant wrote: “I completed the traffic offenders program in Parramatta and learnt so much from the experience.
 The Salvation Army presenters and experienced police officer were very informative and helpful.
 I also received a light sentence in court.
 Thanks so much!
 Keep up the good work!”